hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 You need to run one or more drivers through which your relay can interact with your Fabric network.
 Here we provide instructions to run one Fabric driver running in a Docker container, which is sufficient for data sharing.
 (Later, we will provide instructions to run multiple drivers, which will be useful both from a failover perspective and to interact with different subsets of your Fabric network, like private data collections.)

 Weaver provides a [pre-built image](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-fabric-driver) for the Fabric driver.
 Before launching a container, you just need to customize its configuration for your Fabric network, which you can do by simply creating a folder (let's call it `driver_config`) and configuring the following files in it:
 - `.env`: This sets suitable environment variables within the driver container.
-Copy the `.env.template` file [from the repository](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/drivers/fabric-driver/.env.docker.template) and customize it for your purposes, as indicated in the below sample:
+Copy the `.env.docker.template` file [from the repository](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/drivers/fabric-driver/.env.docker.template) and customize it for your purposes, as indicated in the below sample:
   ```
   CONNECTION_PROFILE=<path_to_connection_profile>
   DRIVER_CONFIG=./config.json